Does HOP improve engagement in safety?

 So, how do you extract this valuable information from workers without fear of repercussion?

-Rather than asking a worker if they used a tool correctly, the HOP approach is to instead ask, ‘Do you have the right tools?’
+Rather than asking a worker if they used a tool correctly, the HOP approach is to ask, ‘Do you have the right tools?’

 Becoming a Learning Organisation